aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/kafka-connect-debezium-tls-pg.md

 | `<integration_endpoint_id>` | ID of the created PostgreSQL endpoint |
 | `<connector_config>` | JSON configuration for Debezium connector |

-## Configuration via CLI
+## Configuration via Aiven CLI

+1. Verify that your existing Aiven for Apache Kafka service is active and accessible.
-1. If you already have an Aiven for Apache Kafka service, make sure it's running and accessible.
-Otherwise, create a new Kafka cluster using this command:
+   If you don’t have one, create a Kafka cluster using this command:

    ```bash
    avn service create <kafka_cluster_name> \